NetQ Command Line Overview

 Event Notification Commands

-The notification configuration commands can add, remove, and show notification via third-party integrations.
-These commands create the channels, filters, and rules that display event messages.
-Refer to Configure System Event Notifications for step-by-step instructions and examples.
+The notification configuration commands can add, remove, and show notification application integrations.
+These commands create the channels, filters, and rules needed to control event messaging.
+The commands include:

 Threshold-based Event Notification Commands